Moving a Pool Table – Everything you Need to Know

 Dismantle the item carefully and label every part as you do it, making sure you bag all the little parts such as screws, bolts, and pockets.
 Felt, or more accurately pool tablecloth, is a sensitive part and professionals usually replace it for free instead of removing it, so unless you intend to get another one, you have to remove it with caution.

 You could take photos of the whole process.
 First, take photos of the whole pool table how it is, from all the sides, and then photograph every step of the disassembling process.
 This is the easiest way to have control over every step when you assemble it later on.
-This is one of the most useful tips when you are relocating.
+This is one of the most useful packing tips and tricks when you are relocating.
+These photos can also be a part of your photo inventory for moving insurance if you plan on getting one.

 Choose the Right Method for Moving a Pool Table to Another House